Lyles, Jacobs help USA, Italy qualify for Paris Olympic relays

 The Bahamas eventually finished fourth as reigning world 400m champion Marileidy Paulino ran a strong anchor leg to ensure the Dominican Republic grabbed second spot for a place in Sunday's final and an automatic place in the Olympics.

-Also advancing as the two top finishers in the three other heats were the United States, Nigeria, Ireland, Belgium, Poland and France.
+Also advancing as the two top finishers in the three other heats were the United States, Ireland, Belgium, Poland, Nigeria and France.

 The Bahamas will have a second opportunity to qualify for the Paris Games in an additional round on Sunday, when the top two teams in each heat will also book their ticket to the French capital.